deepanshs/csdmpy/docs/source/getting_started.rst

 Every dependent variable object has at least one component.
 The number of components of the dependent variable is determined from the :attr:`~csdmpy.dependent_variables.DependentVariable.quantity_type` attribute of the dependent variable object.
-For example, a scalar quantity has one component while a vector quantity may have multiple components.
+For example, a scalar quantity has one-component while a vector quantity may have multiple components.
 To access the components of the dependent variable, use the :attr:`~csdmpy.dependent_variables.DependentVariable.components`